Translated using DeepL

 1. Logic: Syntax, semantics, and inference systems for propositional and predicate logic, their correctness and completeness.
 The compactness theorem.
 Algorithmic decidability and complexity of the satisfiability problem for propositional and predicate logic.
 Gödel's incompleteness theorems.
 The resolution principle in propositional and predicate logic.
 (MA007)

-2. Probability: Discrete and continuous probability space.
-Random variable and its applications.
-Mean, variance.
-Random processes, Markov chains.
-Information theory (entropy, mutual information), coding theory (Huffman coding, error channel capacity).
+2. Probability: Definition of probability space.
+Random variable, definition and its applications, Markov and Chebyshev inequalities.
+Random processes, Markov chains (DTMC and CTMC), invariant distributions, ergodic theorem for DTMC.
+Information theory (entropy, mutual information), coding theory (Kraft and McMillan theorem, Huffman coding, error channel capacity theorem).

 3. Complexity: Temporal and spatial computational complexity, basic complexity classes.
 Relationship of deterministic and non-deterministic classes, Savitch theorem.
 Probabilistic complexity classes.
 Alternation and polynomial hierarchy.
 (IA012)